arunkd13/arunkd13.github.io/content/blog/vacant-land-tax.md

 I called the assessor.
 "Did you send the letter by post?", he asked.
 "Ah… I haven't received the documents yet from Adyar.
 I will call you once I get it."

-I went back home nervously waiting for the call.
+I went back home, nervously waiting for the call.
 The assessor called after a few days, "What is the plot number?
 Where does the Sri Krishna Nagar come?".

 "Sir, it is an unapproved layout and your department is no longer using the